DerDemystifier/SmarterTypeField/README.md

 > 1. Check the 'Front Template' of your card to see if the `{{type:}}` field is present and the script tag is added.
 It looks like this:
 > ![](docs/images/script_tag.png)
 >
-> Multiple independently rendered `{{type:}}` fields are supported.
-Each field is compared with the corresponding answer in page order.
->
 > 1. If the script tag is present and it still doesn't work as expected, please open a support ticket above, labelled _'Issues'_; If on AnkiWeb, click _'Contact Author'_.

 ### What the Heck is the "Back Template" of my Anki Cards?